 If you are suffering from a mental disorder, you may go into a psychiatric hospital or unit voluntarily, or you may be committed as an involuntary patient.
 The vast majority of admissions are voluntary – this means that you freely agree to go for treatment.
 Voluntary psychiatric patients are not completely free to leave psychiatric care and may be detained for a period and may then be involuntarily detained.
 There are detailed rules about the detention of patients involuntarily.

-The rules about admission to psychiatric hospitals or units are set out in the Mental Health Act 2001 which has been fully implemented since 1 November 2006.
+The rules about admission to psychiatric hospitals or units are set out in the Mental Health Act 2001.
 These rules apply in the same way to public and private psychiatric facilities.
 The Act requires that psychiatric hospitals and units be registered as approved psychiatric centres.
-Existing hospitals and other inpatient facilities providing care and treatment for people with a mental disorder will be considered to be approved centres for three years from 1 November 2006.

 If you are a voluntary patient who wants to leave a psychiatric centre and the consultant psychiatrist or a doctor or nurse on the staff considers that you are suffering from a mental disorder, the professional may detain you for a maximum of 24 hours.
-If the voluntary patient is a child and the parents or guardian want to remove them, the professional may have the child detained and placed in HSE custody (if the professional considers that the child is suffering from a mental disorder).
+If the voluntary patient is a child and the parents or guardian want to remove them, the professional may have the child detained and placed in the custody of the Health Service Executive (if the professional considers that the child is suffering from a mental disorder).

-The consultant psychiatrist must either discharge you or arrange for an examination by another consultant psychiatrist.
+After 24 hours, the consultant psychiatrist must then either discharge you or arrange for an examination by another consultant psychiatrist.
 The second consultant must issue a certificate stating that you should be detained because of a mental disorder or must discharge you.
-If you are detained, then you are an involuntary patient and all the procedures relating to information, review and appeal apply in the usual way (see rights of psychiatric patients).
+If you are detained, then you are an involuntary patient and all the procedures relating to information, review and appeal apply in the usual way.
+You can read more in our document on the rights of psychiatric patients.

 Under the Mental Health Act 2001, you may be involuntarily admitted and detained in an approved psychiatric centre if you are suffering from a mental disorder.
 You may not be admitted purely because you are suffering from a personality disorder, are socially deviant or addicted to drugs or intoxicants.